 As an Atlanta lifestyle and family photographer, one of my favorite hobbies is searching out the best locations in the Cobb County area to shoot outdoor sessions at.
-Throughout the past nine years, I’ve compiled a classified list of my best kept Atlanta photoshoot locations and today I wanted to share with all of my blog-readers one of my favorite places to shoot at in Marietta, Georgia, Green Meadows Preserve.
+Throughout the past nine years, I’ve compiled a classified list of my best kept Atlanta photoshoot locations and today I wanted to share with all of my blog-readers one of my favorite places to shoot at in Marietta, Georgia, of Dallas Hwy, Green Meadows Preserve.

 Green Meadows is a 112 acre Cobb County park and nature preserve located across from The Avenue West Cobb, on the corner of Dallas Highway and Old Hamilton Road.
 From wildflower fields, wildlife hiking trails, and sweeping green meadows (hence the name), to Civil War era buildings, community food gardens, and Cherokee medicine-herb plots, Green Meadows offers visitors an immersive walk into nature as well as through history.
 The multitude of different scenic views available at Green Meadows makes this location one of my favorites for outdoor milestone and family photography sessions.
 There are so many different, unique landscapes within the park itself that you would never know all of the photos were taken at the same place!
 Although the park is open to the public, and visitors are encouraged to utilize the many different resources and visiting locations at Green Meadows Preserve, photographers do have to have a permit to be allowed to take professional photos there.